jluk/ACC-Documentation/acc-persisting-storage.md

 ## Upload or download local files
 You can utilize the Portal GUI for Azure Files to upload or download files to/from storage.
-Editing/removing/adding files from within the console will also reflect in the File Storage GUI upon blade refresh.
+Editing/removing/adding files from within Cloud Shell will also reflect in the File Storage GUI upon blade refresh.

 1. Navigate to the mounted fileshare
 ![](media/touch-txt-storage.png)